 As a UK student, you don't have to pay anything upfront.

 Instead, you take a loan from the Student Loans Company which you repay in monthly amounts once you earn over a certain amount.
 You don't start repaying your loan until the April after you leave university, even if you're earning over the re-payment threshold.
 You can also apply for a maintenance loan to help cover your living costs, such as books, food and rent.

 The amount you repay each month is based on how much you earn, not the size of your loan, and you pay the same amount each month.
 Get an estimate on what your loan repayments would look like with the Student Finance repayment calculator.

 The money will be deducted automatically from your wages (just like tax and national insurance).
 You will stop making repayments if your salary drops below £25,000 - even if only for a short time - and any unpaid balance will be written off after 40 years.

-To make sure even more students can access financial support from the University, we are investing over £4 million in 2016-7 to provide a package of bursaries and financial support to students from England to make sure even more students can access financial support from the University.
+To make sure even more students can access financial support from the University, we invested almost £5 million in funding and scholarships for undergraduate students in 2020/21.
 If you’re an EU student you might be eligible for support with living costs.
 Please check the Government's student finance pages.

 Find out more about the financial support available.

 Our Funding Support Team can offer plenty of information and advice, in partnership with our Students Union Advice Centre.
 Should you run into any difficulties while you're with us, we'll assist you in finding the right help for you.
 We can also help you with budgeting and improving your money skills.